andres-aguilar/Ath_helitrons/README.md

 - helend_coordinates.pl : Perl scritp to calculate hairpin and CTRR coordinates

 - cut_cannonical_sequence.py : Cut sequence from TC to CTRR motives

+- Helitron-groups_definition.pl : Perl script to group all alignments into captures groups

+- group_genes_helitrons.py : Group captures by gene and by helitron